nlabiss/Hello-World/README.md

 # Hello-World
 Let's do this!
  I work in the BI world, but prefer to learn new things.
-I usually pick materials related to art, architecture, philosophy, religion, humanities, gender studies.
+I usually pick material related to art, architecture, philosophy, religion, humanities, gender studies.